jackspirou/clientjs/README.md

 Digital fingerprints are based on device/browser settings.
 They allow you to make an "educated guess" about the identify of a new or returning visitor.
 By taking multiple data points, combining them, and representing them as a number, you can be surprisingly accurate at recognizing not only browsers and devices, but also individual users.

 This technique is useful at accomplishing user/device identification without cookies or sessions.
-It is not a full proof technique, but has been shown to be statistically significant at accurately identifying users or devices.
+It is not a full proof technique, but has been shown to be statistically significant at accurately identifying devices.

 Simply create a new ClientJS object.
 Then call the `getFingerprint()` method which will return the browser/device fingerprint as a 32bit integer hash ID.